Primal and dual optimal stopping with signatures: Optimal stopping with signatures

 \subsubsection{Sample average approximation (SAA)}

 We now present a method to approximate the value $y_0^{K,N}$ in \eqref{approx1}, using Monte-Carlo simulations.
-This procedure is called \textit{sample average approximation} (SAA) and we refer to \cite[Chapter 6]{shapiro2003monte} for a general and extensive study of this method.
-Similar to the dual case, we introduce two further approximation steps: First, let $0=s_0<\dots < s_J = T$ be a finer discretization of $[0,T]$ and denote by $M^{l,J}$, resp. $\Sig{X}(J)$, an approximation of the stochastic integral $\int \langle \Sig{X}_{0,s},l \rangle dW_s$, resp. the signature $\Sig{X}$, using an Euler-scheme.
-Secondly, we consider $i=1,\dots, M$ i.i.d. sample paths $Z^{(i)},M^{(i),l,J}$, and replace the expectation in \eqref{approx1} by a sample average, leading to the following empirical minimization problem The following result can be deduced from \cite[Chapter 6 Theorem 4]{shapiro2003monte}, combined with Proposition \ref{propositionapproxi}, we refer to Appendix \ref{appendixSAA} for the details. \begin{proposition} For $M$ large enough there exists a minimizer $\beta^{\star}$ to \eqref{finalminimizationapprox} and \end{proposition} \begin{remark} Let us quickly describe how we will solve \eqref{finalminimizationapprox} numerically: Consider the number $D:= \sum_{k=0}^K(d+1)^k$, which corresponds to the number of entries of the $K$-step signature.
-Notice that we can write any word $l \in \mathcal{W}^{d+1}_{\leq K}$ as $l= \lambda_1w_1+ \dots +\lambda_Dw_D$, where $w_1,\dots,w_D$ are all possible words of length at most $K$.
-Since $\langle \mathbf{X}^{\leq K}_{0,t},l \rangle = \sum_{r=1}^D\lambda_r\langle \mathbf{X}^{\leq K}_{0,t},w_r \rangle$, the minimization \eqref{finalminimizationapprox} has equivalent formulation As described in \cite{desai2012pathwise}, the latter minimization problem is equivalent to the following linear program
+This procedure is called \textit{sample average approximation} (SAA) and we refer to Shapiro \cite[Chapter 6]{shapiro2003monte} for a general and extensive study of this method.
+Similar to the primal case, we introduce two further approximation steps: First, let $0=s_0<\dots < s_J = T$ be a finer discretization of $[0,T]$ and denote by $M^{l,J}$, resp. $\Sig{X}(J)$, an approximation of the stochastic integral $\int \langle \Sig{X}_{0,s},\ell \rangle dW_s$, resp. the signature $\Sig{X}$, using an Euler-scheme.
+Secondly, we consider $i=1,\dots, M$ i.i.d. sample paths $Z^{(i)},M^{(i),l,J}$, and replace the expectation in \eqref{approx1} by a sample average, leading to the following empirical minimization problem The following result can be deduced from Shapiro \cite[Chapter 6 Theorem 4]{shapiro2003monte}, combined with Proposition \ref{propositionapproxi}, we refer to Appendix \ref{appendixSAA} for the details. \begin{proposition} For $M$ large enough there exists a minimizer $\beta^{\star}$ to \eqref{finalminimizationapprox} and where the convergence with respect to $M$ is almost sure convergence. \end{proposition} \begin{remark} Let us quickly describe how we will solve \eqref{finalminimizationapprox} numerically: Consider the number $D:= \sum_{k=0}^K(d+1)^k$, which corresponds to the number of entries of the $K$-step signature.
+Notice that for any element $l \in \mathcal{W}^{d+1}_{\leq K}$, we have the following representation $\ell= \lambda_1w_1+ \dots +\lambda_Dw_D$, where $w_1,\dots,w_D$ are all possible words of length at most $K$.
+Since $\langle \mathbf{X}^{\leq K}_{0,t},\ell \rangle = \sum_{r=1}^D\lambda_r\langle \mathbf{X}^{\leq K}_{0,t},w_r \rangle$, the minimization \eqref{finalminimizationapprox} has equivalent formulation As described in Desai et al. \cite{desai2012pathwise}, the latter minimization problem is equivalent to the following linear program